 If you make an unlawful deduction but, at the same time, increase another element of the worker's remuneration so that there is no overall reduction in pay, there will still be an unlawful deduction from wages.

-If the tribunal upholds the claim, it must make a declaration to that effect and order the employer to pay (or repay) to the worker the amount unlawfully deducted or received.
+If the tribunal upholds the claim, it must make a declaration to that effect and order the employer to repay to the employee the amount unlawfully deducted or received.

-- If you recover payments due from workers in breach of the relevant provisions of ERA 1996, you risk losing the right to recover the amount in question at all;
+If you recover payments due from workers in breach of the relevant provisions of ERA 1996, you risk losing the right to recover the amount in question at all.

 Ensure that you have the employee’s written consent to make the appropriate deduction before attempting to do so.
 You can do this by inserting a provision in the employee’s contract.